karaposu/brightdata/README.md

-``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Instagram, LinkedIn, Tiktok, Youtube, Instagram, Reddit and a lot more in a production grade way.
+``pip install brightdata``  →  one import away from grabbing JSON rows from Amazon, Instagram, LinkedIn, Tiktok, Youtube, X, Reddit and more in a production-grade way.

-(Scroll down in https://brightdata.com/products/web-scraper to see all custom scrapers )
+(Scroll down in https://brightdata.com/products/web-scraper to see all specialized scrapers )

 Note:  This is an unofficial SDK